 The level of preparation differs from person to person and there is no ‘one way’ to prepare for CAT.
 But there are a lot of myths that are faced by the aspirants.
-Here the most common myths revolving around CAT exam are compiled and debunked.
+Here the most common myths revolving around the CAT exam are compiled and debunked.

-- Girls cannot solve quantitative aptitude and hence there is less number of girls in IIMs:
+Girls cannot solve quantitative aptitude and hence there is less number of girls in IIMs:

 CAT is meant for IITs or engineering:

 Mentioned in the first point, the CAT exam has nothing to do with the educational background of the candidates.
 Remember as long as you hold a valid graduate degree, you are eligible to appear for CAT and other managerial examinations.
 People from the academic background other than engineering are equally good and have equal chances of getting selected by the IIMs.
 Though the percentage of engineers is more in IIMs, the percentage of non-engineers are also increasing over the past few years.
 A data of IIM A is given below which shows the increase in the percentage of non-engineers over the past few years.

 People with good public speaking or debating skills score well in VARC section:

 Though students who have a good hold over spoken English skills have an added advantage in the verbal section, you still need practice in verbal questions.
 The time limit and the closeness of options are confusing enough to choose.
 Even the best toastmasters falter because of lack of practice and expertise.
 Questions for the verbal ability test can vary from being fill in the blanks type or cloze passages or jumbled words.
 More than 50% of the questions come from the Reading Comprehension section.
 So, if you are a good orator, then buckle up and start preparing for the exams and work in to improve basic grammar skills.
 Candidates can check the Mathematical approach to solve Reading Comprehension to learn effective tips to ace reading comprehension section easily.

 People with work experience have an advantage over the ones who are appearing in their final year of graduation: